nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `list`

-Example: `list` will list all the recipes like the picture shown below:
+Example: `list` will list all the recipes similar to the image shown below:

 <img src="images/ListResult.png" width=500 height=400>